roobnloo/roobnloo.github.io/_pages/pstat10.md

 ***

+### Final Week
+- **No lectures this week**.
+Office hours and sections are as usual.
+- A practice final will be administered during Tuesday's lecture.
+Use it to practice writing code with a pencil.
+- Go over practice final during Wednesday sections.
+- Thursday: Final exam during regular lecture time.
+One sheet/two sides of handwritten notes is allowed.
+Scratch paper will be provided.

+***

 ### **Install R and RStudio**
 R version at least 4.1.0 is required for this class.
 I insist you install R 4.2.0.
 If you cannot install R or RStudio for whatever reason, RStudio Cloud is available.